-Digital marketing is the application of a set of marketing strategies in digital media.
+Digital marketing is the application of a set of digital media marketing strategies.

-Currently a large number of techniques and actions of off-line marketing or traditional marketing have been translated into a new world: the online world and Digital Marketing.
+Currently, a large number of techniques and actions of Offline Marketing or Traditional Marketing have been translated into the online world and Digital Marketing.

 Let’s start with the principle: the definition of Digital Marketing and a brief history of its evolution.
-We will then define what Digital Marketing is for and end up explaining how companies can get the most out of it.
+Subsequently, we’ll define what Digital Marketing is for and end up explaining how companies can get the most out of it.

-Phillip Kotler,known worldwide as the father of modern marketing and first expert in strategic marketing practice, defined Digital Marketing as follows:
+Phillip Kotler, known worldwide as the father of modern marketing and the first expert in the strategic practice of marketing, defined Digital Marketing as follows:

 Digital Marketing is a set of activities that a company or person runs on the Internet in order to attract new businesses and develop a brand identity.Phillip Kotler